clairehelland/mcc-authentic-grace-2.0/README.md

 ![Assignment to create a minimum viable product, or MVP, for online store](images/design/assignment.JPG)

+Phase two required each individual to create a product page and link it to the MVP created in phase one.

 ## Authors

+Phase one & two:

 Claire Helland (clairehelland) - Claire is a novice coder learning front-end development in the MomsCan&Co Coding program.
 She hopes to one day work up to being a full-stack developer, and her web design process is informed by a marketing and e-commerce career.
 Claire hopes to one day use her skills as a force for good in the world.

+Phase one:

 Andrea Martz, M.A. (andreamartz) is a "jack of many trades" in the field of professional certification testing.
 Recently, she fell in love with coding, and she is currently building her full-stack web development skills.
 She is passionate about education for all people and service to marginalized and underrepresented communities.